jwelrynewone/docs/deprecated/MathWalk.md

 - This risk is more prevalent in times of market volatility.

 ## Treasury Management
-- Matrix protocol is designed not to make money from USDM users but in the way it manages its collateral (positive funding rates) and its insurance fund.
+- Nibiru protocol is designed not to make money from USDM users but in the way it manages its collateral (positive funding rates) and its insurance fund.
 - As the insurance fund is deployed in asset management strategies, the benefit is clearly the capital appreciation of the fund size.
 - However, on the flip side there is introduced risk that funds are subjected to which needs to be considered; the fund will be deployed in low-risk strategies with the only notable risk being smart contract risk.